 Figure 2.10: Experimental results of applying Integral Force Feedback to the APA300ML.
-Obtained damped plant (a) and Root Locus (b) corresponding to the implemented IFF controller (2.4)
+Obtained damped plant (a) and Root Locus (b)

-3 APA300ML - 2 degrees-of-freedom Model
+3 APA300ML - 2 Degrees of Freedom Model

-In this section, a Simscape model (Figure 3.1) of the measurement bench is used to tune the two degrees-of-freedom model of the APA using the measured frequency response functions.
+In this section, a simscape model (Figure 3.1) of the measurement bench is used to compare the model of the APA with the measured frequency response functions.

-This two degrees-of-freedom model is developed to accurately represent the APA300ML dynamics while having low complexity and a low number of associated states.
-After the model is presented, the procedure for tuning the model is described, and the obtained model dynamics is compared with the measurements.
+A 2 degrees of freedom model is used to model the APA300ML.
+This model is presented in Section 3.1 and the procedure to tuned the model is described in Section 3.2.
+The obtained model dynamics is compared with the measurements in Section 3.3.